AndHell/Andhell.Crypto.Book/Book.md

 ### Authentication

-All the modes described above only provides confidentiality against attackers.
-Even if they can get the plaintext, they can still mess up with the cipher text and flip bits.
+All the modes described above only provide confidentiality against attackers, not integrity.
+Even if they cannot get the plaintext, they can still mess up with the cipher text and flip bits.
 None of the above described modes detect such tampered messages.
 Instead the message is decrypted without raising an exception.
 But of course the resulting plaintexts are not identical.

 <!--ToDo: Change Encoding-->
 ```